-Here’s whether you can play games from an external hard disk drive (HDD) or solid state drive (SSD) and how to do so:
+Here’s everything about playing games from an external hard disk drive (HDD) or solid state drive (SSD):

 You can play games from an external hard drive disc or solid state drive on a PC.